CVS may refer to any of the following:

-CVS may refer to any of the following:**

 How does it work?

 CVS works by having a primary server or computer keep track of changes made when clients commit their changes to the server, rather than keeping multiple copies of the source code.
-When a client submits its data, if no conflicts exist with the server version and the client version, the two versions are merged.
+When a client submits its data, if no conflicts exist between the server version and the client version, the two versions are merged.
 However, if conflicts exist before submitting the changes, the CVS program displays the conflicts to be changed or adjusted accordingly, so no conflicts occur after the merge.